agupta88ccs/CircuitPython/README.md

 LEDFade.py - fading an LED in and out

 CircuitPythonDistanceSensor.py - using a distance sensor the led on the metro went in a gradient of colors as something moves towards and away from the sensor

+hello_vs_code.py - using the VS code we are able to code and add things to git faster